Symmetries for the gKPZ equation via multi-indices: Introduction

-In Section~\ref{Sec::3}, we start by defining precisely the symmetries considered in this work which are Chain rule and Itô Isometry.
-This is performed in Definition~\ref{def_symmetries} .
-We start with the Itô Isometry and we show in Theorem~\ref{thm_Ito} that it cannot discriminate solutions as most of the counter-terms have an even number of variables $z_{ (\<generic>,k)}$.
-Then, we continue with the Chain rule.
-It will be considered via infinitesimal change of coordinates that requires the introduction of new variables $ z_{( ,k)} $ associated with $h^{(k)}$.
-Here, $h$ has to be understood as the first order of a family of diffeomorphism $(\psi_t)_{t \geq 0}$ satisfying $ \psi_t = \id + t h $.
-We use an important map $\hat{\phi}_\geo$ given in Definition~\ref{def:injectivity_Upsilon} whose kernel characterises the Chain rule see Theorem~\ref{geo_chain_rule}.
-The proof of this Theorem crucially relies on Theorem~\ref{injectivity_Upsilon} which shows the injectivity of the $ \Upsilon^h_{\Gamma, \sigma} $.
+We begin with the chain rule, which is considered via infinitesimal changes of coordinates.
+This requires the introduction of new variables $ z_{( ,k)} $ associated with $h^{(k)}$.
+Here, $h$ is to be understood as the first-order expansion of a family of diffeomorphisms $(\psi_t)_{t \geq 0}$ satisfying $ \psi_t = \mathrm{id} + t h + o(t)$.
+We introduce then an important map $\hat{\phi}\geo$ given in Definition~\ref{def:injectivity_Upsilon} whose kernel characterises the Chain rule; see Theorem~\ref{geo_chain_rule}.
+The proof of this theorem crucially relies on Theorem~\ref{injectivity_Upsilon}, which shows the injectivity of $ \Upsilon^h_{\Gamma, \sigma} $.
 The map $ \Upsilon^h_{\Gamma, \sigma} $ is the extension of $ \Upsilon_{\Gamma, \sigma} $ to multi-indices containing variables of the form $z_{( ,k)}$.

-We then identify a natural subspace of geometric counter-terms via Definition~\ref{def_B_xi} given by iteration of covariant derivatives defined in \eqref{covariant_derivative}.
-The rest of the paper is then dedicated to show that this subspace is the space of geometric counter-terms and to compute its dimension, both given by Theorem~\ref{dim_geo}.
-In Proposition~\ref{lower_bound_dimension}, we show a lower bound on the dimension.
-Example~\ref{example_1} illustrates this bound on multi-indices coming from the space-time white noise.
-The upper bound is proved in Proposition~\ref{upper_bound_dimension} via the writing of a triangular system.
-This system is written fully in Example~\ref{example_2} with four variables $z_{(\<generic>,k)}$ again in the case where the noise is Gaussian and it has the same regularity properties of space-time white noise.
+We then identify a natural subspace of geometric counterterms via Definition~\ref{def_B_xi}, given by iteration of covariant derivatives defined in \eqref{covariant_derivative}.
+The rest of the paper is then dedicated to showing that this subspace is the space of geometric counterterms and to computing its dimension, both given by Theorem~\ref{dim_geo}.
+In Proposition~\ref{lower_bound_dimension}, we establish a lower bound on the dimension.
+Example~\ref{example_1} illustrates this bound on multi-indices coming from space-time white noise.
+The upper bound is proved in Proposition~\ref{upper_bound_dimension} via the construction of a triangular system.
+This system is written explicitly in Example~\ref{example_2} with four variables $z_{(\<generic>,k)}$, again in the case where the noise is Gaussian and has the same regularity properties as space-time white noise.

+We then turn to the Itô isometry and show in Proposition~\ref{thm_Ito} that it cannot discriminate between solutions, as most counterterms have an even number of variables $z_{ (\<generic>,k)}$.
+Finally, we describe the properties of the "nice" symmetry in Proposition~\ref{thm_nice}.

+Then, in the last section~\ref{sec:4}, we provide a proof of Theorem~\ref{thm:main renormalisation_intro}.
+This final section gathers the algebraic ingredients developed in the previous sections and combines them to establish the symmetries of the solution.